barnardt/python-demo/README.md

 * Facial recognition using the OpenCV computer vision library
 * Working with files and directories in Python, including zip folders

+Notes:
-Note: in addition to libraries specified in requirements.txt, the project requires installation of Tesseract to run
+* In addition to libraries specified in requirements.txt, the project requires installation of Tesseract to run
+* Git Large File Storage (LFS) is required to clone the repo